Red Cliff

 The inciting incident occurs at 17 minutes when Cao Cao launches his southern campaign with an overwhelming army of over 800,000 men.
 The existential threat to all independent territories becomes immediate and unavoidable..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Sun Quan makes the decisive choice to resist Cao Cao rather than surrender.
+This reveals the protagonist's commitment to Sun Quan makes the decisive choice to resist Cao Cao rather than surrender.
 The alliance is formally committed, and Zhou Yu assumes command of the combined forces.
 The point of no return is crossed., moving from reaction to action.

 The Collapse moment at 109 minutes (75% through) represents the emotional nadir.
 Here, The full magnitude of Cao Cao's naval armada becomes overwhelming.
 Despite meticulous preparations, the numerical superiority appears insurmountable.
-A critical spy is nearly exposed, threatening to unravel the entire fire attack strategy., indicates the protagonist at their lowest point.
+A critical spy is nearly exposed, threatening to unravel the entire fire attack strategy., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 116 minutes initiates the final act resolution at 80% of the runtime.
 The wind shifts direction—the crucial environmental element needed for the fire attack.
 Zhuge Liang's meteorological prediction proves accurate.
 All strategic elements align perfectly for the final gambit., demonstrating the transformation achieved throughout the journey.